 SECTION 14.
-DUTIES OF COURT-APPOINTED ADVISOR.
-A court-appointed advisor shall:
+DUTIES OF COURT-APPOINTED ADVISOR BEST INTERESTS

+ADVOCATE.
+A court-appointed advisor best interests advocate shall:

-- (1) within a reasonable time after the appointment: - (A) meet with the child and, in a manner appropriate to the child's developmental level: - (i) explain the role of the court-appointed advisor, and
+(1) within a reasonable time after the appointment:

+(A) meet with the child and, in a manner appropriate to the child's developmental level:

-- (ii) ascertain the child's needs, circumstances, and views; - (B) investigate the facts relevant to the proceeding to the extent the advisor considers appropriate, including interviewing persons with significant knowledge of the child's history and condition; - (C) obtain and review copies of relevant records relating to the child to the extent the advisor considers appropriate; and - (D) consult with the child's attorney or the best interests attorney, if any, regarding the issues in the proceeding; - (2) determine, in a manner appropriate to the child's developmental level, the child's expressed objectives in the proceeding; - (3) present the child's expressed objectives to the court, if the child desires, by report or other submission; - (4) consider the child's expressed objectives in the proceeding without being bound by them: - (5) maintain the confidentiality of information relating to the proceeding except as necessary to perform the duties of court-appointed advisor or as may be specifically provided by law of this state other than this [act]; - (6) if appropriate, present recommendations to the court regarding the child's best interests and the bases of those recommendations; - (7) provide to the parties and to any attorney for the child copies of any report or other document submitted to the court by the advisor; - (8) when the advisor considers appropriate, encourage settlement and the use of any alternative forms of dispute resolution and participate in such processes to the extent permitted under the law of this state; and - (9) perform any specific task directed by the court consistent with the role of court-appointed advisor.
+- (i) explain the role of the court-appointed advisor advocate; and - (ii) ascertain the child's needs, circumstances, and views; - (B) investigate the facts relevant to the proceeding to the extent the advisor advocate considers appropriate, including interviewing persons with significant knowledge of the child's history and condition;

+(C) obtain and review copies of relevant records relating to the child to the extent the advisor advocate considers appropriate; and

+(D) consult with the any child's attorney or the best interests attorney, if any, regarding the issues appointed in the proceeding;

+(2) determine, in a manner appropriate to the child's developmental level, the child's expressed objectives in the proceeding;

+(3) present the child's expressed objectives to the court, if the child desires, by report or other submission;

+(4) consider the child's expressed objectives in the proceeding without being bound by them;

+(5) maintain the confidentiality of information relating to the proceeding except as necessary to perform the duties of court-appointed advisor best interests advocate or as may be specifically provided by law of this state other than this [act];

+(6) if the advocate considers appropriate, and subject to the requirements of Section 16(e), present recommendations to the court by testimony, written report, or both, regarding the child's best interests and the bases of those recommendations;

+(7) provide to the parties and to any attorney for the child copies of any report or other document submitted to the court by the advisor; advocate; and

+(8) when if the advisor advocate considers appropriate, encourage settlement and the use of any alternative forms of dispute resolution and participate in such processes to the extent permitted under the law of this state; and

+(9) perform any specific task directed by the court consistent with the role of courtappointed advisor.